leomozzer/tf-avd-template/README.md

 - Deploys the AVD environmet in hybrid environment
 - Create Host Pool
 - Create Workspace
 - Create Application group (when is Desktop app).
-Remote App instill not ready
+Remote App still not ready
 - Create VM and vm resources like OS disk and NIC
 - Perform Domain Join
 - Add VM into host pool